nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 ## Short tracks must be readable for a beginner

 A submitted short track will only be considered if a player we welcome to Trackmania for the first time can find and follow the path well, and reach the finish without confusion or unreasonable obstacles.
-Signs and scenery must guide the player well, and there can not be any confusing jumps where you cannot see clearly where to jump to.
+Signs and scenery must guide the player well, and there cannot be any confusing jumps where you cannot see clearly where to jump to.
 It should also be understood that many first time players are not able to look at signs and drive at the same time.
 Tracks must be discoverable even when not seeing them - they should be additions, clarifications.
 It is the path ahead, and the scenery, that should already create the route for the player to follow.
 Tricks should not be required to finish the track, and track creators should try as much as possible to use default Checkpoints and Finish, without hiding them or making them hard to see.

 ## Tracks will have one of five Track Styles, and must fit one of these

 Going forward, we will structure and theme each week of Weekly Shorts with a clear style for each track.
 These will be:

-- 1st track each week: “Wide”
+- 1st track each week: "Wide"
-- 2nd track each week: “Slow”
+- 2nd track each week: "Slow"
-- 3rd track each week: “Puzzle”
+- 3rd track each week: "Puzzle"
-- 4th track each week: “Fast”
+- 4th track each week: "Fast"
-- 5th track each week: “LOL”
+- 5th track each week: "LOL"

 This way, each week, players can know what to expect from the tracks.
 If you really only enjoy puzzle tracks for instance, you may immediately go and check out the newest track 3.

 We will introduce new Track Style labels on the Weekly Shorts map review for these 5 labels, which you can select on your player page on Trackmania.com in your TOTD Review page.